-But before you book a bog-standard solution, it's worth looking around for a more unusual venue that could turn your event into a special occasion
+When organising a business event such as a conference or launch, location is key.
+Before you book a basic hotel solution, it's worth looking around for a more impressive venue that could turn your event into a special occasion

-Museums can be fascinating places to hold a get-together.
-The National Media Museum in Bradford, for example, has everything from large auditoria to seminar rooms, all with state-of-the-art AV facilities.
+Museums can be fascinating places to hold a corporate get-together.
+The National Science and Media Museum in Bradford, for example, has everything from large auditoria to seminar rooms, all with state-of-the-art AV facilities.
 It even offers exclusive screenings of IMAX films.

-In London, the Canal Museum, close to King's Cross station has bags of character and a peaceful waterside setting.
-Its unique selling point is that it offers quality at budget prices - small meeting rooms cost from £95 plus VAT.
+In London, the Canal Museum, close to King's Cross station, has bags of character and a peaceful waterside setting.
+Its unique selling point is that it offers quality at budget prices - small meeting rooms cost from £99 plus VAT.

 Cricket-lovers will jump at the chance to come to any event held at a major cricket ground.
 Edgbaston, in the West Midlands, has conference rooms and boxes.
 In London, Lords promises an unforgettable experience whether you are a fan of cricket or not.

-How about holding your do at the legendary Ronnie Scott's Jazz Club in London?
+If you're holding your meeting or event in London, how about the legendary Ronnie Scott's Jazz Club?
 Impress your guests in a club that has played host to everyone from Nina Simone to The Rolling Stones.

 One of the premier venues in Wales has to be the Millennium Centre, in Cardiff Bay.
 The centre has two theatres, six function rooms, galleries, shops, restaurants and foyer spaces.